Go to the Great Barrier Reef from Cape Tribulation!

 Never dived before?
 Never mind, you can still dive here.
 This is called an intro-dive and a qualified instructor will equip you, give you all instructions needed and stay with you throughout the dive.
 An experience not to be missed.

-Rum Runner is currently
+Rum Runner is no longer

-not in Cape Tribulation until further notice,
+in Cape Tribulation

 please see Oceansafari for half day snorkelling trips.